The-AI-Alliance/.github/profile/README.md

 # Open Trusted Data and Tooling

-The [Open, Trusted Data and Models](https://thealliance.ai/focus-areas/foundation-models-datasets) work group has projects to build a variety of multilingual, multimodal, and domain-specific models.
-Examples include models for molecular discovery, geospatial, and time series applications.
-This focus area is also cataloging, and in some cases building, datasets with clear license for use, backed by unambiguous provenance and governance controls, which are needed for model training, tuning, and other purposes.
+Good datasets are essential for building good models and applications.
+The AI Alliance is cataloging datasets, and in some cases building them, that have clear licenses for open use, backed by unambiguous provenance and governance constraints.

 <div class="table-wrapper">
   <table>